 Describe the program objectives and outcomes established by the State that will be used to assess the effectiveness of the program in improving the academic, career, and technical skills of children in the program, including the knowledge and skills needed to earn a regular high school diploma and make a successful transition to postsecondary education, career and technical education, or employment.

-The overarching goal of the Title I Part D program is to prepare children and youth in juvenile or adult secure-care settings for success aafter high school by providing supplemental services that improve the education and transition services that students receive.
-To that end, ESE has established the following objectives, outcomes, and support strategies for children and youth attending Department of Youth Services programs and programs supported by Special Education in Institutional Settings (SEIS), and youth attending adult education programs in MA county houses of corrections (CHOCs) and the Department of Corrections (DOC).
+The overarching goal of the Title I Part D program is to prepare children and youth in juvenile secure-care or adult custodial settings for success in attaining a high school diploma or equivalency and preparation beyond by providing supplemental services during custody and transition services that students receive in preparation for reentry. .
+To that end, DESE has established the following objectives, outcomes, and support strategies for children and youth attending Department of Youth Services (DYS) programs and programs supported by Special Education in Institutional Settings (SEIS), and youth attending adult education programs in MA county houses of corrections (CHOCs) and the Department of Corrections (DOC).

 Objective 1: Increase and improve transition services for DYS youth and young adults in correctional facilities in order to: (1a.)
 Increase enrollment in education programming in their communities of reentry, with the goal of finishing a high school diploma or equivalency credential; (1b.)
 Provide further opportunities for eligible students to enroll in postsecondary education; (1c.)
 Facilitate enrollment in vocational education and training programs; and (1d.)
 Increase opportunities for students to connect with potential employers in their communities of reentry.

-Objective 1: (1a.)
-Reduce the current dropout rate for DYS children and youth and (1b.) increase the number of dropouts from correctional facilities who continue their education upon release.

-Outcome: Increases in the number of eligible students who (1) transition annually to LEAs and/or (2) enroll and complete adult education programs or WIOA youth programs.

-ESE Support Strategies: Provide guidance and technical assistance as needed to support educators in facilitating student transition from secure-care facilities to the LEAs or adult education/WIOA youth programs.

-Objective 2: Document continuous growth in students’ academic and/or technical skills as measured by score increases in post-test assessments.

-Outcomes: Measurable skill gains for youth in adult secure-care settings demonstrated through standardized tests (e.g., TABE) and grade level advancement (e.g., pre-ASE to ASE); pass rates for state assessment (MCAS); increase in number of students who graduate or earn a credential (i.e., GED/HiSET and/or an industry recognized certification or certificate).

-ESE Strategies: Require grant recipients to provide evidence of rigor, intensity, and integration (e.g., schedules, syllabi) during monitoring; revise annual data reporting requirements and monitoring for alignment with these requirements.

-Objective 3: Reduce the juvenile recidivism rate annually through workforce training and preparation.

-Outcome: Increased placement rates in career and technical programs and apprenticeship training, or employment within 6 months from the date of release.

-ESE Support Strategies: Provide guidance and technical assistance to programs offering integrated education and training programs and/or CTE programs in tailoring these programs for youth; provide guidance and information to counselors/career advisors to support student access to career pathways upon release.
+DESE Support Strategies: Assist eligible state agencies in improving and increasing collaborations among relevant community agencies through the provision of guidance and technical assistance.
+Revise monitoring processes and practices to ensure program fidelity.

+Outcomes: Require state agencies to provide evidence of provision of transitions services, community collaborations, mentorship programs, connections to social service providers, facilitated referrals to postsecondary institutions, vocational education and training programs, MassHire, and other social service agencies as relevant to meet students’ needs.

+E

+Objective 2: (2a.)
+Document improved literacy, numeracy, and English-learner skills for DYS youth and young adults in correctional facilities, and (2b.)
+Increase supports and opportunities for DYS youth and young adults in correctional facilities to earn High School diplomas or High School equivalency credentials

+DESE Support Strategies: Provide funding, guidance, technical assistance, and opportunities for staff professional development for supplemental support of core programming to eligible State Agencies.
+Require recipients to provide evidence of rigor, intensity, and alignment with the Massachusetts Curriculum Frameworks (DYS), the College and Career Readiness Standards for Adult Education (adult facilities), and/or the MA ELPS during regular monitoring visits.

+Outcomes: Evidence of credentials earned and improved scores in eligible students’ educational functioning levels in literacy, numeracy, and English language acquisition, as measured by regular assessments such as the TABE, MAPT, BEST Plus, and/or HSE equivalency tests, or the earning of high school credits toward a diploma.

-Objective 4: Ensure that staff is trained to work with children and youth with disabilities.
+Objective 3: Ensure that recipient program staff is trained to work with at-risk students with disabilities, learning differences, and unique lived experiences that brought them to custody: physical, cognitive, social-emotional, behavioral, and trauma-based; that instruction addresses those needs, and is provided through the lens of Anti-Racism, Diversity, Equity, and Inclusion.

+DESE Support Strategies: Through internal collaborations with SEIS, professional development providers, and our diversity support partners, we will provide recipient programs with guidance, technical assistance, and opportunities for ongoing and updated professional development using current evidence-based best practices and curriculum.

-Outcomes: Evidence of appropriate professional development plans, programs and activities.
+Outcomes: Recipient programs will provide staff records of ongoing professional development training hours during regular monitoring and through ongoing documentation.

-ESE Support Strategies: Regularly promote and provide information regarding high quality professional development that: (1) strengthens educators’ understanding of the unique needs of children and youth with disabilities and (2) develops educators’ skills in identifying and meeting those needs.